dougeby/IntuneDocs/InTuneDocs/deploy-use/install-the-windows-pc-client-with-microsoft-intune.md

 ---

 # Install the Intune software client on Windows PCs
 Windows PCs can be enrolled by installing the Intune client software.
-The Intune client software can be installed in the following ways:
+The Intune client software can be installed by using the following methods:

+- By the IT admin:
-- Manually installed
+  - Manual installation
-- Installed by using Group Policy
+  - Installation by using Group Policy
-- Included in a disk image
+  - Installation is included in a disk image

-- Installed by users
+- By end users, who manually install the software client

-The Intune software client that is first downloaded contains the minimum software necessary to enroll the PC in Intune management.
-After a PC enrolls, the Intune software client then downloads the full client software that's needed for PC management.
+The Intune software client, which the IT admin deploys to the user or which the end user downloads, contains the minimum software necessary to enroll the PC in Intune management.
+After a PC has been enrolled, the Intune software client then downloads the full client software that's needed for PC management.

-This series of downloads minimizes the time that's required to initially enroll your PC in Intune.
+This series of downloads reduces the impact on the network's bandwidth and minimizes the time required to initially enroll the PC in Intune.
 It also ensures that the client has the most recent software available after the second download has finished.

 ## Download the Intune client software

-All methods, except those in which users install the Intune client software themselves, require that you download the software so it can be deployed.
+All methods, except those in which users install the Intune client software themselves, require that IT admins download the software first so that it can be subsequently deployed to end users.

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Admin** &gt; **Client Software Download**.